 Staffing shortages make it difficult to deliver high-quality care without overburdening teams.
 A unified omnichannel approach addresses this challenge by centralizing patient communications across phone, email, chat, and portals—automating routine interactions, reducing administrative workload, and ensuring consistent, real-time information delivery across all touchpoints.
 Key capabilities include:

 By streamlining processes, a unified omnichannel approach not only improves communication and efficiency, but it also reduces administrative burden, minimizes errors, and alleviates workload pressures.
-Even amid workforce shortages, it enables healthcare teams to maintain excellence and deliver a smoothers, more connected patient experience.
+Even amid workforce shortages, it enables healthcare teams to maintain excellence and deliver a smoother, more connected patient experience.

 CX teams can also enhance the impact of EHRs by improving how patients access and navigate these systems.
 Simplifying interfaces and ensuring support across channels make it easier for patients to engage with their care, helping staff deliver better outcomes while mitigating the impact of staffing challenges.